+Any staff member or visitor to the school will refer any concerns to the designated safeguarding lead or deputy designated safeguarding lead.
+Where there is risk of immediate harm, concerns will be referred by telephone to the Children and Families Hub and / or the Police.
+Less urgent concerns or requests for support will be referred to the Children and Families Hub via the Essex Effective Support portal.
 Wherever possible, the school will share any safeguarding concerns, or an intention to refer a child to Children's Social Care, with parents or carers.
 However, we will not do so where it is felt that to do so could place the child at greater risk of harm or impede a criminal investigation.
-On occasions, it may be necessary to seek advice from the Children and Families Hub and / or Essex Police in making decisions about when it is appropriate to share information with parents / carers.
+On occasions, it may be necessary to consult with the Children and Families Hub and / or Essex Police for advice on when to share information with parents / carers.